zyh190507/Probabilistic-discovery-new-intents/README.md

 Set the path of the uncased-bert model (parameter "bert_model" in init_parameter.py).

 ## Usage
 Run the experiments by:
 ```
 sh scripts/run.sh
 ```
-To compare with MTP, please add the parameter --load_mtp , and move the checkpoint to the path.
+To compare with MTP, please add the parameter --load_mtp and move the checkpoint to the path.

-We use MTP pretrain checkpoint https://github.com/fanolabs/NID_ACLARR2022.
+We use the MTP pretrain checkpoint https://github.com/fanolabs/NID_ACLARR2022.
 It gives pretrain ckpt in step1 , we further pretrain the checkpoint using its step2 method.

 ## Thanks
 Our code implementation is on the basis of https://github.com/thuiar/DeepAligned-Clustering